kennethbaillie/critcare-test/docs/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/criticalcare/offline_README.md

 # Summary

-Guidelines should not be emailed to Judith for update any longer.
-They are uploaded to dropbox by the responsible section editor, and picked up by Judith, who will copy them to the intranet weekly.

 This system is designed to make local guidelines easy to maintain and easily accessible through a web browser on a mobile phone or other personal device.
 It can be accessed at: [critcare.net](https://critcare.net).

 ```
 username: crit
 password: care